 During the early amortization period of a fixed-rate loan, a large percentage of your monthly payment goes toward interest, and a much smaller part toward principal.
 That gradually reverses itself as the loan ages.
 You might choose a fixed-rate loan if you want to lock in a low rate.
 If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can give you more monthly payment stability.

 You might choose an ARM to take advantage of a lower introductory rate and count on either moving, refinancing again or simply absorbing the higher rate after the introductory rate goes up.
 With ARMs, you do risk your rate going up, but you also take advantage when rates go down by pocketing more money each month that would otherwise have gone toward your mortgage payment.

-The A.P.R. is a tool for comparing different loans, which will include different interest rates but also different points and other terms.
 The A.P.R. is designed to represent the "true cost of a loan" to the borrower.
 This prevents lenders from "hiding" fees and upfront costs behind low advertised rates.
-While it's designed to make it easier to compare loans, it's sometimes confusing because the A.P.R. includes some, but not all, of the various fees and insurance premiums that accompany a mortgage.
+While it is designed to make it easier to compare loans, it is sometimes confusing because the A.P.R. includes some, but not all, of the various fees and insurance premiums that accompany a mortgage.
 You can use the A.P.R. as a guide, but you need a mortgage professional to help you find the truly best loan for you.

-There is no simple formula to determine the type of mortgage that is best for you.
-This choice depends on a number of factors, including your current financial picture and how long you intend to keep your house.
-Mortgage Source PA can help you evaluate your choices and make the most appropriate decision.
+There is no simple formula to determine the type of mortgage that is best for you, but we can help you decide which is most useful in your unique situation.
+This choice depends on several factors including: your current financial picture, how much you want to put down, how long you intend to keep your house, etc. Mortgage Source PA can help you evaluate your choices and make the most appropriate decision.